 The OECD has been developing its base erosion and profit shifting (BEPS) project since 2012.
 Even though many of the BEPS actions are designed to reduce the kinds of tax avoidance that have been made possible by the digital economy, the United States has generally stood on the sidelines of the BEPS debate and has declined to sign on to BEPS-inspired measures such as the common reporting standard, or the MLI (defined below).

 In 2019, some countries became tired of waiting for the OECD’s efforts to bear fruit and instead took unilateral action to collect tax from big Internet companies such as Amazon, Google and Uber.
 These unilateral measures generally took the form of “digital services taxes,” which are taxes imposed on revenues derived from the jurisdiction into which the company provides certain digital services.
 France attracted the most attention for its digital services tax, although similar measures were proposed by several countries, including Hungary, Spain, Poland, India and Turkey.
-For a discussion of the prospects of such a tax in Canada, see the Canadian portion of this memorandum.
+For a discussion of the prospects of such a tax in Canada, see the Canadian portion2 of this memorandum.

 These measures were widely seen as an attack on the United States, or at least some of the largest and most powerful U.S. companies.
 Ultimately, President Trump’s administration retaliated against France by proposing tariffs on a wide variety of French imports into the United States, such as wine.